Kibiwott Kandie

 Kibiwott Kandie (born 20 June 1996) is a Kenyan long-distance runner.
-In December 2020, he won the Valencia Half Marathon finishing in a new world record time of 57:32, chopping off the previous world record by almost 30 seconds.
+In December 2020, he won the Valencia Half Marathon finishing in a new world record time of 57:32, beating the previous world record by almost 30 seconds.
 Kandie won the silver medal in the men's race at the 2020 World Athletics Half Marathon Championships.

+Kandie is currently suspended from competition pending further investigation for failing to provide a doping sample.

 Career

 2020

 In 2020, Kibiwott Kandie won the Ras Al Khaimah Half Marathon held in Ras Al Khaimah, United Arab Emirates.
 He also won the Prague 21.1 km event at the Prague Half Marathon held in Prague, Czech Republic.
 This was an invitation-only half marathon for elite runners.
 This event was held after the Prague Half Marathon was cancelled due to the COVID-19 pandemic.

 In December 2020, at the Valencia Half Marathon, Kandie set a new half marathon world record with a time of 57:32, obliterating the previous record set by Geoffrey Kamworor by almost half a minute.